NTIA/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 The data block is comprised of an array of numbers of the specified data type and byte order.
 If DataType = “ASCII”, then the data block is enclosed by square brackets.

-If processed = “False”, then the data stream is
+If processed = false, then the data stream is

 21a. rawMeasuredPowers(n, nM) = Raw measured data vector [dBm ref to input of COTS sensor]